readthelod/readthelod.github.io/readingclubs.md

 #### Next Reading club 📕

-After wrapping up **Read The LOD-Summer-of-Linked-Research-Data** stay tuned for upcoming annoucments!
+After wrapping up **Read The LOD-Summer-of-Linked-Research-Data** we will now hold our end of the year meeting in November.
+We invite members to complete the [Doodle](https://doodle.com/meeting/organize/id/eVQ31KWd) by the end of September.
+Polls are now open for voting on the next Read the LOD paper.

+The annual Read the LOD report is now being drafted.
+Feedback from our members is greatly appreciated to improve the session in 2024!
+Please take a moment to complete the [questionnaire](https://docs.google.com/forms/d/e/1FAIpQLSftFk0Y2oFsgF3SinKwiVI_mNvbdPBKZ8sDXsi1hltNKPkPMQ/viewform?usp=sf_link).

 #### Previous Reading Clubs 📚